sigasi/sigasi_insights/manual/trouble.md

 pager: true
 ---

-The user interface is unresponsive {#ts-unresponsive}
+The user interface is unresponsive {: #ts-unresponsive}
 ----------------------------------

 If the user interface of Sigasi Studio is unresponsive, you can interrupt the internal compilation process by pressing the **stop** button in the progress view.
 To activate the progress view, select **Window > Show View > Other... > General > Progress**, or click the tiny conveyor belt icon ![](icons/progressicon.png), on the right side of the status bar.

-The editor displays old contents of a file {#ts-refresh-editor}
+The editor displays old contents of a file {: #ts-refresh-editor}
 ------------------------------------------

 If you edit a file outside of Sigasi Studio with an external editor, Sigasi will normally notice the changes and ask if you want to load the changes.
 If